SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 You can (generally) configure the Solace PubSub+ broker using three different methods; this section provides a very brief outline of those.

-Each section of this CodeLab that performs a configuration step on the Solace broker will include all three options.
+Each section of this codelab that performs a configuration step on the Solace broker will include all three options.

 <aside class="negative">
-**Note:** do _not_ perform all 3 configuration options, just choose 1 for each section.
+Note: do not perform all 3 configuration options, just choose 1 for each section.
 </aside>
 For any configuration management, you will need a username/password with either admin or read/write level privileges.

 ### A. PubSub+ Manager GUI

 The PubSub+ Manager for Solace brokers is a web GUI, usually accessed on port 8080 on the software broker, port 80 of the management plane of the hardware appliance, or via the Solace Cloud console and clicking on "Manage Service" in the top right.
-(It is a replacement for SolAdmin, if you know that that is).

 <aside class="positive">
-**Tip:** throughout the PubSub+ Manager, by clicking on any configuration item or attribute, a "Tip" will show on the right-hand side of the screen describing the object.
+Tip: throughout the PubSub+ Manager, by clicking on any configuration item or attribute, a "Tip" will show on the right-hand side of the screen describing the object.
 Built-in help!
 </aside>

 ![alt-text-here](img/tips.png)